ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of rain and a slight chance of thunderstorms before 2am.
+         <h3>Tonight</h3>A chance of rain and patchy fog and a slight chance of thunderstorms before midnight, then areas of fog and a slight chance
+         of rain between midnight and 5am.
 Cloudy.
-Low around 47, with temperatures rising to around
+Low around 47, with temperatures rising to around 51 overnight.
+South wind 5 to
-         51 overnight.
-South wind around 9 mph.
-Chance of precipitation is 40%.<br></div>
+         9 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>A chance of showers and thunderstorms after noon.
-Partly sunny.
+Mostly cloudy.
 High near 58, with temperatures falling to around 54 in the
          afternoon.
-West southwest wind around 12 mph, with gusts as high as 21 mph.
+West southwest wind 8 to 12 mph, with gusts as high as 21 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>Mostly cloudy, with a low around 37.
-North northwest wind 3 to 9 mph.<br></div>
+North northwest wind 3 to 10 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">